-In Figure 2, the two lines converge, and this narrowing of the gap is indicative of more equitable student performance between black and white students.
+In Figure 2, the two lines converge, and this narrowing of the gap is indicative of practices resulting in a narrowing of the gap in student performance between black and white students.
 In Closing Gaps, more points are attained by schools for which a target subgroup is catching up to a statewide comparison group of peers at a fast rate, similar to what is shown in Figure 2.